 You can also extend your public health insurance and take out additional private insurance.
 We have listed some of the best value insurances for you to compare.

 The biggest resource for job offers is the internet.
-There are several job agencies that post new offers daily. online job agencies that specialize in international applicants are particularly useful.
+There are several job agencies that post new offers daily.
+Online job agencies, specialized in international applicants, are particularly useful.
 Most companies in Germany will require you to send your application via email or fill in online application forms.
 This is very comfortable because you will be able to apply for jobs even though you aren’t in Germany yet.

 Once you are in Germany you can check newspapers and magazines for job offers.
-Another resource that will help you get a job is the Federal Job Agency.
-Get in contact with the local branch and arrange an appointment with a job agent.
-The agent will discuss different career opportunities with you and select job offers.
+Another resource that will help you get a job is the Federal Job Agency Get in contact with the local branch and arrange an appointment with a job

 Generally employees in Germany have to pay a good deal of tax.
 The most important one is the income tax.
 It is based on the family situation and annual salary.
 Just like the solidarity surcharge, it is automatically deducted by your employer.
 If you are a member of a certain church (for example, Catholic or Protestant Church), a church tax will be deducted from your income as well.